Immaculate Conception in Italy

 Religious Practices

-In Italy, the day is marked by special church services and Masses.
-Many cathedrals and churches across the country hold elaborate ceremonies.
-One of the most notable events is the Pope’s tribute to the statue of the Madonna in Rome’s Piazza di Spagna.
-The Pope visits the Spanish Steps to honor the Immaculate Virgin, an event that attracts thousands of visitors and is a highlight of the day.
+In Italy, special church services and Masses take place on this day.
+Many cathedrals and churches hold elaborate ceremonies across the country.
+Among them, one of the most noted events is given to the statue of the Madonna by the Pope in Rome's Piazza di Spagna.
+The pope honors the immaculate virgin against the Spanish Steps, and is one of the most attended events that day.

 Conclusion